dccsillag/magma-nvim/README.md

 - `image/png`: A PNG image.
 Shown with [Ueberzug](https://github.com/seebye/ueberzug).

 This already provides quite a bit of basic functionality.
 As development continues, more mimetypes will be added.

+## License

+This code is licensed under the GPLv3 (due to Ueberzug using it).